-Settings: -20% to +20%, Default =0%
+Settings: -20% to +20%.
+Default = 0%

-Speed Calibration will adjust the speed readout by the percentage entered, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once.
+Speed Calibration will adjust the speed readout by the amount entered.
+This menu option is available if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once.

 Local Time Zone